 - Passenger elevator lifts

-A template or checklist which forms the basis for the lifting equipment inspection checklist or register can be provided in paper or electronic form.
+A LOLER checklist template forms the basis for the hoist safety inspection checklist or register can be provided in paper or electronic form.
 However, online lifting equipment inspection software solutions now provide the optimal means for managing theses critical processes.
-Here are a few examples of the types of recorded elements that feature in a contemporary LOLER checklist template on an onsite software system.
+Here are a few examples of the types of recorded elements that feature in a contemporary LOLER checklist template on an onsite software system like OnSiteForm.

-1. Operations managers are responsible for ensuring that all items of lifting equipment under their responsibility are identified and logged in a lifting equipment inspection register.
-The resister will also track auxiliary items like slings, eye bolts and shackles as well
+1. Operations managers are responsible for ensuring that all items of lifting equipment under their responsibility are identified and logged on a LOLER checklist template.
+The resister will also track auxiliary items like slings, eye bolts and shackles as well.

 3. Operations managers must ensure that equipment used for lifting personnel is subject to a thorough examination.
 This examination must be carried out by a competent person at a minimum 6 month interval using a LOLER inspection checklist.

 4. Operations managers must ensure that equipment used for lifting non-personnel “dead weight” is subject to a thorough examination.
-Again, this needs to be conducted by a competent person at a minimum 6 or 12 month intervals or shorter if deemed appropriate in the manufacturers’ service manual for a particular piece of lifting gear, its relative usage, age or the conditions it has been operating in
+Again, this needs to be conducted by a competent person at a minimum 6 or 12 month intervals.
+Shorter intervals may be deemed appropriate in the manufacturers’ service manual for a particular piece of lifting gear, its relative usage, age or the conditions it has been operating in.

 5. Operations managers must ensure that equipment is routinely maintained and inspected.
-In addition, managers must record all inspection and maintenance activity for each item of lifting equipment and maintain those records throughout their service life and include details of when the piece of lifting equipment was in service, under repair and maintenance and withdrawn from service and scrapped
+In addition, managers must record all inspection and maintenance activity for each item of lifting equipment.
+Those records must be maintained throughout their service life.
+They must also include details of when the piece of lifting equipment was in service, under repair and maintenance and withdrawn from service and scrapped.

-10. Operations managers must report all incidents including a lifting equipment failure in accordance with the HSE reportable incidents procedure under the RIDDOR – Reporting of Injuries Disease or Dangerous Occurrence Regulations
+10. Operations managers must report all incidents including a lifting equipment failure.
+Accident reports must be in accordance with the HSE reportable incidents procedure under the RIDDOR – Reporting of Injuries Disease or Dangerous Occurrence Regulations.

 LOLER Inspection Checklist Template